2023 Best Health Professions Schools in Mississippi

 Top 10 Best Health Professions Schools

-Our analysis found University of Mississippi to be the best school for health professions students who want to pursue a degree in Mississippi.
-Located in the remote town of University, Ole Miss is a public school with a fairly large student population.
+Our 2023 rankings named University of Mississippi the best school in Mississippi for health professions students.
+Located in the town of University, Ole Miss is a public college with a fairly large student population.

 While working on their degree, health professions majors at Ole Miss accumulate an average of around $20,108 in student debt.
 This translates to an average monthly loan payment of $286, based on a 10-year repayment plan.